Cosne-Cours-sur-Loire

-Cosne-Cours-sur-Loire ([kon kuʁ syʁ lwaʁ]) is a commune in the Nièvre department in central France.
-The commune was formed in 1973 by the merger of the former communes Cosne-sur-Loire and Cours.
+Cosne-Cours-sur-Loire ([kon kuʁ syʁ lwaʁ]) is a commune and a subprefecture of the Nièvre department in central France.
+It was created in 1973 by the merger of two former communes: Cosne-sur-Loire and Cours.

 Geography

 Cosne-Cours-sur-Loire lies on the right bank of the Loire at its confluence with the Nohain, about 50 km northwest of Nevers.
 Cosne-sur-Loire station has rail connections to Nevers, Montargis and Paris.
 The A77 autoroute (Montargis–Nevers) passes east of the town.

 History

 Cosne is mentioned in the 3rd-century Antonine Itinerary under the name of Condate, but it was not until the Middle Ages that it rose into importance as a military post.
 In the 12th century the bishop of Auxerre and the Count of Nevers agreed to a division of the supremacy over the town and its territory.

 Demographics

-As of 2018, the estimated population was 9,741.

 Notable buildings

 The church of St Aignan is a building of the 12th century, restored in the 16th and 18th centuries.
 The only portions in the Romanesque style are the apse and the north-west portal.
 It formerly belonged to a Benedictine priory depending on the abbey of La Charité.